Click on: tuition and cost of living for both domestic and international students.

 Alberta Foundation for the Arts

 Alberta Foundation for the Arts Graduate Scholarship valued at $6,800.
 Four scholarships awarded annually to students entering the second year of the MFA program (representing a cross-section from the departmental areas of Drawing and Inter-Media, Painting, Printmaking, and Sculpture) on the basis of high academic merit in their first year of the graduate program.
-Eligible students are automatically considered at the end of the first year.
+Eligible MFA students are automatically considered at the end of the first year.
+The adjudication process takes place in the month of April.

 Florence Andison Friedman Award (Undergraduate or Graduate)